Explore Police Officer Education Options

 Additional Police Officer Education

-Once you're accepted by a law enforcement agency, you'll receive 12 to 14 weeks of training in a police academy.
-Police training includes these programs:
+Once you're accepted by a law enforcement agency, you'll receive 12 to 14 weeks of instruction in a police academy.
+Police education coursework includes these programs:

 - Classroom instruction in constitutional law and civil rights